Exocortex/ExocortexCrate/BUILDING_BOOST.md

 Normally you do not need to compile boost yourself as it is included in the Exocortex Libraries package.
 BUt if you need to compile boost for a new version of Visual C++ or GCC that isn't yet supported by the Exocortex Libraries package.
 Replace the pattern in the libraries path XXXXXXXX.XX with the appropriate numbering for the external libraries package.

+# High Level Build Process

+Just download the 1.44 version of Boost and unzip it in a directory.

+Then run the bootstrap command line program.
+This will built bjam.

+Then run the appropriate file below to build boost with the operations Exocortex Crate requires.

+Then copy the results  into the appropriate directory in the libraries.

 # Visual Studio 2010 / MSVC-10.0

 Turn this into a batch file: